arteezy/infinite-scroll-gwt/README.md

 As soon as scrollbar approaches the end of the scrollable area, JavaScript (compiled from Java) sends an asynchronous request to backend using GWT `RequestFactory`, which queries the database and returns a small batch of new elements to display.
 All of that happens in fast and async way.

 The showcase data is generated randomly.
-1 million entries are generated on multiple threads (for reprormance purposes) and stored inside an in-memory [HSQL](http://hsqldb.org/) database.
+1 million entries are generated on multiple threads (for performance purposes) and stored inside an in-memory [HSQL](http://hsqldb.org/) database.

 ## Technologies used